momandine/momandine.github.io/_posts/2017-03-20-Python-exception-handling.md

 ### Problems with depending systems
 The caller of the code did not meet my expectations.
 They passed in a parameter that isn't valid.
 They didn't do the setup I expected.
 The program was executed in Python 3 and this is Python 2.

-Howevever, there are plenty of places where the distinction between these possibilities doesn't seem particularly obvious.
+However, there are plenty of places where the distinction between these possibilities doesn't seem particularly obvious.
 Did the callee raise an error because it failed, or because I violated its assumptions?
 Or did I pass through a violated assumption from my caller?
 In the examples above, `IOError` would be raised by `json.loads(filename)`, regardless of whether the filename didn't exist (probably the caller's problem) or the disk was broken (the callee's problem, since the ultimate callee of any software is hardware).

 ### Design by Contract
 The concepts might sound familiar if you've heard much about [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract), a paradigm defined by Bertrand Meyer in the late 1990s.
 Thinking about our functions explicitly as contracts, and then enforcing them like contracts, is actually potentially the solution to both of the top-level problems we've come across: attributing error correctly and handling it effectively.

-The basic idea behind Design by Contract is that interfaces should have specific, enforcable expectations, guarantees, and invariants.
+The basic idea behind Design by Contract is that interfaces should have specific, enforceable expectations, guarantees, and invariants.
 If a "client" meets the expectations, the "supplier" must complete the guarantee.
 If the "supplier" cannot complete the guarantee, at a minimum it maintains the invariant, and indicates failure.
 If the "supplier" cannot maintain the invariants, crash the program, because the world is broken and nothing makes sense anymore.
-An example of an invarient is someting like, list size must not be negative, or there must be 0 or 1 winners of a game.
+An example of an invariant is something like, list size must not be negative, or there must be 0 or 1 winners of a game.

-### In applicaiton
+### In application

 The language Eiffel, was designed by Meyer to include these concepts at the syntax level, but we can port a lot of the same benefit to Python.
-A first step is documenting what the contract acutally is.
-Here is the list of required elements for a contract, quoted from the Wkipedia page:
+A first step is documenting what the contract actually is.
+Here is the list of required elements for a contract, quoted from the Wikipedia page:

 > - Acceptable and unacceptable input values or types, and their meanings
 > - Return values or types, and their meanings